A list of real-world uses of differential privacy

 - Google's RAPPOR used to collect browsing information in Google Chrome with local DP.
 It is now deprecated.

 - The Internal Revenue Service and the U.S. Department of Education, helped by Tumult Labs, used DP to publish college graduate income summaries.
-The data was published on the College Scorecard website.
+The data was generated using Tumult Analytics and published on the College Scorecard website.
 The project is outlined in this post, but no specific privacy parameters are given.

 - Microsoft's Assistive AI automatically suggests replies to messages in